I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 The film and the novel pinpoint the racial bias and prejudice in the adult world because racism is learned, and not inherent.

 Walt Disney requested a private screening of the film, and stated: “That was one hell of a picture.
 That’s the kind of film I wish I could make.”
-And if there’s one thing we should relearn from both the novel and the hell of a picture is that omnipresent moral motive of do unto others.
-I don’t believe this to be a racist film, I believe this to be a film about omnipresent racism which is still here even if want to close our eyes.
+And if there’s one thing we should relearn from both the novel and the hell of a picture, it’s that old maxim, do unto others.
+I don’t believe this to be a racist film, but I do believe this to be a film about omnipresent racism which is still here even if we want to close our eyes.

 Atticus: I remember when my daddy gave me that gun.
 He told me that I should never point it at anything in the house, and that he’d rather I’d shoot at tin cans in the backyard.
 But he said that sooner or later he supposed the temptation to go after birds would be too much, and that I could shoot all the blue jays I wanted, if I could hit ’em, but to remember it was a sin to kill a mockingbird.